This article is available in Spanish here.

 Our Identity in the New Creation

 Our identity in Christ should have a direct influence on our relationships within the society, or community, of believers—the church.
 In New Testament churches, gender does not seem to have been an important distinction among believers.
 The only reason given for preserving gender distinctions in the church, in some situations, was for the sake of outsiders and for evangelism.
-But within the community of believers Paul tells us that we are not to regard each other according to the flesh (2 Cor.
+But aul tells us that, within the community of believers, we are not to regard each other according to the flesh (2 Cor.
 5:16 cf 2 Clement 12).

 Our identity and status as New Creation followers of Jesus is more than just “our theological standing as far as salvation is concerned” as some have suggested.
 Our identity must also affect our society within Christian communities.
 This is probably one of the reasons Paul mentioned three categories of society in Galatians 3:28: (1) Jews or non-Jews, (2) slaves or non-slaves, (3) male and female.
 These categories potentially include all of humanity.